 The best part is when it comes to making healthy recipes, be it a pre-workout smoothie or a healthy meal for dinner, you can find simple, straightforward, and easy instructions.
 This means that you can pull it off even if you aren’t the most dexterous person in the kitchen, so you are literally out of excuses.

 Matcha for the win

 All the hype around matcha tea (a much stronger version of green tea) is completely justified.
 Matcha comes in the form of a finely ground powder.
 It contains ‘137 times more antioxidants than regularly brewed green tea’.
 What does that mean for you?
 Well, since you’ll be drinking plenty of delicious and nutritious smoothies before your workout, and sometimes even after, matcha is the perfect addition to whichever healthy concoction you come up with.
-It helps detoxify the body, provides you with the needed energy boost and can even help with weight loss as it’s known for its positive effect on your metabolism.
-Get your matcha on, and make sure it’s organic – natural is always better, and get your stride back.
+It helps detoxify the body and provides you with the needed energy boost.
+It can even help with weight loss as it’s known for its positive effect on your metabolism.
+Get your matcha on, make sure it’s organic – natural is always better, and get your stride back.

 Prep your gear

 When deciding to join the gym, take up yoga or simply start running in the morning, the easiest thing to do is quit before you’ve even started.
 According to numerous studies, if you have all the right gear, you will definitely feel a higher level of motivation.
 This psychological phenomenon is called enclothed cognition, which represents a ‘systematic influence that clothes have on the wearer's psychological processes.
 Therefore, if you lay out the gear – your tracksuit and a vest (for the colder days) on a chair in front of your bed, you are more likely to get up, get dressed, put your supportive Reebok sneakers on, and hit the road.
 So, you know what to do – start shopping for clothes and footwear that speaks to you and you’ll get the push you need to get moving.